Thomas Browne: Portraits and influence in the visual arts

 The National Portrait Gallery in London has a contemporary portrait by Joan Carlile of Sir Thomas Browne and his wife Dorothy, probably completed between 1641 and 1650.

-More recent sculptural portraits include Henry Alfred Pegram's 1905 statue of Sir Thomas contemplating with an urn in Norwich.
+More recent sculptural portraits include Henry Alfred Pegram's 1905 statue in Norwich of Sir Thomas contemplating an urn.
 This statue occupies the central position in the Haymarket beside St Peter Mancroft, not far from the site of his house.
 Unveiled on 19 October 1905, it was moved from its original position in 1973 and once more in 2023.